layilin/SP23-33852/_annotations/book4.md

 [place] 141.317 Cornish mine.
 Places of tin deposits in Cornwall and the surrounding areas in western Britain.
 Grainger notes that tin acts as an effective vermifuge.

 [place] 141.319 Tyrians.
-Inhabitants of Tyre, town on the Mediterranean coast in southern Lebanon.
+Inhabitants of Tyre, a town on the Mediterranean coast in southern Lebanon.
 It was a major Phoenician seaport for trade from 2000 BCE through the Roman period.

 [place] 141.323 Attic's sterile land.
 Attica, the ancient district of east-central Greece, its chief city being Athens.
 Maritime trade far surpassed its agriculture.

 [people] 141.317n Strabo.
 Strabo (64 BCE-21 CE), Greek geographer and historian whose *Geography* outlined the countries and peoples of the Greco-Roman world under the reign of Augustus (27 BCE-14 CE).